All you need to know about a geo-environmental risk study: get a quick and efficient assessment

 - Identifying potential sources of pollution from previous or adjacent land uses.

-- Conducting a site walkover to observe any visible signs of contamination, unstable ground, or drainage issues.
+- Conducting a site walkover survey to observe potential sources or any visible signs of contamination, unstable ground, or drainage issues.

 - Information may be collated into a conceptual site model that helps identify potential sources of contamination, pathways and receptor links.